-THE OFFERING The summary below describes the principal terms of the offering.
-The "Description of Securities" section of this prospectus contains a more detailed description of the Company's Class A Ordinary Shares.
-Offering prices for resales: The Selling Securityholders will determine when and how they will dispose the Class A Ordinary Shares being offered and registered under this prospectus for resale.
-Class A Ordinary Shares offered by us: (a) 12,121,214 Class A Ordinary Shares issuable upon exercise of the Series A Warrants and (b) 6,060,607 Class A Ordinary Shares issuable upon exercise of the Series B Warrants.
-Ordinary shares issued and outstanding prior to ar exercise of Warrants as of August 22, 2022: y135,125,061 Class A Ordinary Shares.
 Use of Proceeds: All of the securities offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
 We will not receive any of the proceeds from such sales.
-We will receive up to an aggregate of approximately \$30 million from the exercise of the Institutional Investor Warrants, assuming the exercise in full of all of the Institutional Investor Warrants for cash.
+We will receive up to an aggregate of approximately \$200.5 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
 We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Class A Ordinary Shares.
-When the market price for our Class A Ordinary Shares is less than \$1.65 per share (i.e., the Institutional Investor Warrants are "out of the money"), which it was as of August 22, 2022, we believe warrant holders will be unlikely to exercise their Institutional Investor Warrants.
-We expect to use the net proceeds from the exercise of the Institutional Investor Warrants for general corporate purposes.
+When the market price for our Class A Ordinary Shares is less than \$11.50 per share (i.e., the Warrants are "out of the money"), which it is as of the date of this prospectus, we believe warrant holders will be unlikely to exercise their Warrants.
+We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
 See "Use of Proceeds."

-Dividend Policy: We have never declared or paid any cash dividend on our Class A Ordinary Shares.
+We have never declared or paid any cash dividend on our Class A Ordinary Shares.
 We currently intend to retain any future earnings and do not expect to pay any dividends in the foreseeable future.
 Any further determination to pay dividends on our Class A Ordinary Shares would be at the discretion of our board of directors, subject to applicable laws, and would depend on our financial condition, results of operations, capital requirements, general business conditions, and other factors that our board of directors may deem relevant.